Nuclear C*-algebras: 99 problems: The UCT

 Surprisingly, the $\mathcal R^\omega$-UCT does hold when $A\coloneqq \mathcal D$ is a finite strongly self-absorbing {$C^*$}-algebra (we discuss strongly self-absorbing algebras in more detail in Section~\ref{sec:SSA}), which gives some evidence that it may hold generally.
 This is because $\mathcal R^\omega$ is a quotient of $\mathcal D_\omega$, and it is therefore separably $\mathcal D$-stable.\footnote{Here $\mathcal D_\omega$ denotes the {$C^*$}-algebra ultrapower, and by separable $\mathcal D$-stability of $\mathcal R^\omega$, we mean that any norm-separable $B_0\subset \mathcal R^\omega$ is contained in a norm-separable $\mathcal D$-stable subalgebra of $\mathcal R^\omega$.} Then one combines the general result that $KK(\mathcal D, A)\cong K_0(A)$ whenever $A$ is $\mathcal D$-stable (\cite[Theorem~3.4]{DadarlatWinter:MS}) with a standard separabilisation argument.
 This plays a crucial role in the first-named author's recently announced $KK$-classification of finite strongly self-absorbing algebras (\cite[Theorem~C]{Schafhauser24}).

 In view of the slow rate of progress on the UCT problem, it becomes natural to try to remove UCT assumptions from various results, including structural and classification results and general properties of $KK$.
 We discuss a couple questions along these lines here, and this theme recurs frequently later -- for example, in the discussion after Theorem~\ref{thm:AFembedding}, in Section~\ref{sec:SSA}, and in Problem~\ref{q:KKclassification}.
-The first such problem concerns the computation of $K$-theory of tensor products.
+The first such problem concerns the computation of $K$-theory of (minimal) tensor products.
 For {$C^*$}-algebras $A$ and $B$, there is a natural $\mathbb Z/2$-graded map

 given in $K_0$ by tensoring projections.
+In the unital case, the product of a class $[u]_1\in K_1(A)$ and $[p]_0\in K_0(B)$, coming from a unitary $u\in M_m(A)$ and projection $p\in M_n(B)$, respectively, is given by the class of $u\otimes p+1_A\otimes (1_{M_n(B)}-p)$, and the product of elements in $K_0(A)$ with elements of $K_1(B)$ is defined similarly.
+Bott periodicity is used to describe the map $K_1(A)\otimes_{\mathbb Z} K_1(B) \rightarrow K_0(A \otimes B)$ in terms of classes of unitaries; see \cite[Appendix 2]{Connes:Adv}, for example.
 In \cite{Schochet82}, Schochet showed that this is an isomorphism whenever $K_*(B)$ is torsion-free, and $A$ lives in a bootstrap class of separable nuclear {$C^*$}-algebras (containing inductive limits of type $I$ algebras and closed under stable isomorphism, under a `two-out-of-three' property for short exact sequences, and under crossed products by $\mathbb Z$ or $\mathbb R$).
 Following Rosenberg and Schochet's work, one gets the same conclusion whenever $A$ satisfies the UCT and $K_*(B)$ is torsion-free.\footnote{For non-nuclear {$C^*$}-algebras, one gets this by showing that the class of separable {$C^*$}-algebras $A$, for which \eqref{Kunneth} is an isomorphism for all torsion-free $K_*(B)$, is closed under $KK$-equivalence.}

 The requirement that $K_*(B)$ is torsion-free is a normalisation condition.
 As set out in \cite[Section 4]{Schochet82}, if $A$ is a {$C^*$}-algebra such that \eqref{Kunneth} is an isomorphism whenever $K_*(B)$ is torsion-free, then for any {$C^*$}-algebra $B$ one has a natural short exact sequence